vamsi-perala/DistributedSystem/ReadMe.txt

 3) The output files will be created in the directory from where the script is launched.

 Note: Sometimes the JVM holds on to the output files and they do not appear in the current directory.
-In that case, please execute the cleanup.sh script, which frees the files from the JVM and make them appear in the current directory.
+In that case, please execute the cleanup.sh script, which frees the files from the JVM and make them appear in the current directory